jamesshore/quixote/ROADMAP.md

 			* clipped out of existence by `clip`
 		* Could fail on some browsers due to `clip` property not being supported correctly
 		* Will fail fast if `clip-path` property is used
+	* Opera no longer officially supported
 * 'release' branch (and corresponding automation)

-## To Do: GenericSize descriptor class
+## To Do: ElementRenderedSize descriptor properties

-* width and height
+* drop support for Opera
+* center, middle
 * unify behavior of element.width and element.rendered.width when element is zero pixels wide (ditto for height)
 	* currently, element.width is 0px and element.rendered.width is "not rendered"
 	* need to decide which behavior is correct
 	* if 0px is correct, this could have implications for behavior of element.rendered.value()

 ## Dogfooding Notes